15 February 2022

 Two LiU-flags with a blue sky as background.

 LiUcontinues to rise in global university rankings.
 The THE has ranked the world’sbest young universities, and LiU has landed on spot 38 – the university’s bestever ranking.
-Anna Nilsen
+Photographer: Anna Nilsen

 LiU continues to rise in global university rankings.
 The British magazine Times Higher Education (THE) has ranked the most prominent higher education institutions that are younger than 50, and LiU has landed on spot 38 – a big rise from 2020, when LiU was ranked as the world’s 83rd best young higher education institution.